alekrutkowski/RStataLink2/README.md

 # RStataLink2

-`RStataLink2` is an experimental successor to [`RStataLink`](https://github.com/alekrutkowski/RStataLink).
-It keeps the same exported R function names, but replaces the disk-polling internals with a persistent Stata server, an [NNG](https://nng.nanomsg.org/) socket connection, and a Stata C plugin.
+**`RStataLink2` is an experimental successor to [`RStataLink`](https://github.com/alekrutkowski/RStataLink): an [R](https://www.r-project.org/) package for calling [Stata](https://www.stata.com/) from R interactively, but efficiently.** It keeps the same exported R function names, but replaces the disk-polling internals with a persistent Stata server, an [NNG](https://nng.nanomsg.org/) socket connection, and a [Stata C plugin](https://www.stata.com/plugins/).

+> [!TIP]
+> For the reverse usage, Stata calling R interactively and efficiently, see https://github.com/alekrutkowski/StataRLink and https://github.com/alekrutkowski/stata-rbridge

 The public API is intentionally familiar: